Los Angeles Expungement Attorney

 What Does Expungement Do?

 Expungement basically removes most of the disabilities that come with a criminal conviction.
 Employers cannot discriminate based on arrests that did not result in convictions and cannot even ask questions about the matter.
-Furthermore, in terms of subsequent legal proceedings, lawyers cannot normally use expunged convictions to impeach you as a witness or pursue a deportation action.

 However, expungement does not normally remove collateral consequences, because expungement does not restore lost gun ownership rights or terminate a sex offender registration obligation.
 Furthermore, prosecutors can still use expunged convictions in some subsequent proceedings; for example, an expunged DUI still counts as a prior conviction for sentencing purposes.